Four Texas State fraternities suspended for policy violations

-SAN MARCOS, TEXAS - Four fraternities at Texas State University received multi-year suspensions for alcohol-related policy violations relating to an off-campus event on October 2016.
+SAN MARCOS, TEXAS - Four fraternities at Texas State University received multi-year suspensions for alcohol-related policy violations relating to an October 2016 off-campus event at which a woman was struck and dragged by a bus.

 Delta Tau Delta – 5 years